crimx/ext-saladict/CONTRIBUTING.md

 ## How to Contribute

+:warning: Unless it is a small hox fix, before you write any code and get your hands dirty, please open an issue or make a WIP pull request to elaborate what you are trying to do and how you are going to implement it.
+Just to make sure we are on the same page and nobody's time and effort are wasted.

 - Read [How to get started](#how-to-get-started).
 - Follow [code style](#code-style) and [commit style](#commit-style).
 - Before submit, run [test](#testing) and [build](#building) locally.
 Or leave it to CI.